loh-tar/tbsm/README.md

 _tbsm_ is an application or session launcher, written in pure bash with no ncurses or dialog dependencies.
-He is inspired by _cdm_, _tdm_, in some way by _krunner_ and related.
+It is inspired by _cdm_, _tdm_, in some way by _krunner_ and related.

 It was attempted to design the behavior of _tbsm_ to be as less pesky as